The Bankrate promise

 How it works: If you’re struggling to pay your mortgage, fraudsters might seem like they’re offering you a great alternative with a reverse mortgage.
 This loan product can feel like a welcome solution if you’re facing foreclosure.

 Why it’s bad: Before you commit to a reverse mortgage, reach out to your lender.
 Many offer loan modifications when homeowners struggle to make their payments.
 This allows you to stay in your house without dumping your equity in it.

 Before you take out a reverse mortgage, speak with a U.S. Department of Housing and Urban Development (HUD)-certified housing counselor.
 Shop around for a reputable lender and check for complaints with the Better Business Bureau, as well.

-If you’re interested in a reverse mortgage, consult with your current lender or a trusted financial advisor first, Taylor recommends.
-If your lender doesn’t offer reverse mortgages, at least it might be able to point you to a reputable lender who does.
+If you’re interested in a reverse mortgage, consult with your current lender or a trusted financial advisor first, says Taylor.
+If your lender doesn’t offer reverse mortgages, they might still be able to point you to a reputable lender who does.

 The same applies if you’re struggling financially and looking for a solution.

 “If you are experiencing a financial hardship, contact your mortgage lender directly,” says Scott Sheldon, branch manager at New American Funding in Santa Rosa, California.